amrdesai/csharp-qna/README.md

     // Create a myCar object
     Car myCar = new Car();

-    // Call the honk() method (From the Vehicle class) on the myCar object myCar.Honk();
+    // Call the Honk() method (From the Vehicle class) on the myCar object myCar.Honk();

     // Display the value of the brand field (from the Vehicle class) and the value of the modelName from the Car class